 Browse MCP tools for persistent memory, knowledge graphs, and context management in AI agent workflows.

 In 2026, the AI agent ecosystem is maturing rapidly.
 MCP Memory & Knowledge tools can significantly boost development efficiency by automating repetitive tasks, reducing human error, and providing intelligent suggestions.
-The top 3 tools — Dragon-Brain, mcp-knowledge-graph, caura-memclaw — have earned an average of 1,246 GitHub stars, reflecting strong community validation.
-9 of the listed tools come with clear open-source licenses, ensuring freedom to use and modify.
+The top 3 tools — Dragon-Brain, pensyve, mcp-knowledge-graph — have earned an average of 1,324 GitHub stars, reflecting strong community validation.
+8 of the listed tools come with clear open-source licenses, ensuring freedom to use and modify.

 When choosing a mcp memory & knowledge tool, consider these factors: 1) Community activity — GitHub stars and recent commit frequency indicate reliability; 2) Integration method — check if it supports MCP, Claude, or your preferred agent framework; 3) Language compatibility — the most common language in this list is Python; 4) Quality score — Agent Skills Hub's composite score evaluates code quality, documentation completeness, and maintenance activity.
 Our recommendation: start with Dragon-Brain — it ranks highest in both star count and quality score.